katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 {% highlight python %}
 def foo(iterable):
-  # any logic you might want to have here
     return iter(iterable)

 def bar(iterator):
-  # logic here??

-bar(foo(iterable))
+    return list(iterator)

+print(bar(foo("hello world")))
+\>>['h', 'e', 'l', 'l', 'o', ' ', 'w', 'o', 'r', 'l', 'd']
 {% endhighlight %}

+This assigns the string "hello world" into an iterable, but we don't unpack it until we're inside the bar function exhausting the iterable to a list.
+We'll see this again in zip(), but it's a nice way of passing around an iterable chunk of data without having it processed by each function.

+Another thing iter() is useful for is custom behavior.
 We might want to write a custom class that can be looped through.
 We can do this in a Pythonic way by mimicking what Python does - implement a \__iter\__ method, and the \__next\__ method that supports incrementation and concludes the iteration appropriately.

-The iter() function is pretty simple, but foundation for our next two examples:
+The iter() function is pretty simple, but foundational for our next two examples.

 **7. zip()**